ElGreKost/Reinforcement-Learning-Library/README.md

 ## Contents

-The repository is organized into three main folders, each containing a unique RL application:
+The AI A-Z is organized into three main folders, each containing a unique RL application:

 1. **Self-Driving Car**
    - Utilizes a simple Deep Q-Network (DQN) algorithm to power a self-driving car simulation.